 The [url=http://www.txdps.state.tx.us/rsd/chl/reports/convrates.htm[/url] set out on their website are presented in detail, but without a summary to aid review.
 The attached spreadsheets have both a summary sheet categorized for related crimes, as well as all of the individual detailed crimes set out on the DPS reports.
 This presentation format was chosen to aid review and comparison, while making it possible to verify that every crime reported by DPS is included in this spreadsheet.

-Overall - The general population over age 21 is over 15 times as likely to commit any offense listed by DPS as are CHLs
+Overall - The general population is over 12.13 times as likely to commit any offense listed by DPS as are CHLs

-Assault - The general population over age 21 is over 26 times as likely to commit an assault as are CHLs
+Assault - The general population is over 23 times more likely to commit an assault as are CHLs

-Burglary - The general population over age 21 is almost 100 times as likely to commit a burglary as are CHLs
+Burglary - The general population over age 21 is almost 293 times more likely to commit a burglary as are CHLs